 Actually, this was one of the very things that attracted several of our current residents to our program!
 We strongly emphasize evidence-based and cost-effective medicine, basing our patient care decisions on a critical review of the literature.
 "Because we've always done it that way," is an unacceptable answer when asked for the proof behind a clinical decision.
 All of our conferences, staff teaching sessions, "curbside consults", and bedside teaching are done in this manner.

 During the first year Research/Quality Improvement Rotation there is an "Evidence-Based Medicine" section to teach basic concepts as they relate to research and patient care.
 These principles quickly become incorporated into your medical decision-making process.
-We have at least 2, and usually 3 formal teaching conferences each day, and every staff member in the hospital is involved in medical education at some level.
-Also, there are nearly limitless opportunities for residents to participate in clinical research!
-We have a full array of research support staff available for statistics and medical media specialists do a fantastic job helping prepare your presentations and publications.
+We have 2-3 formal teaching conferences each day, and every staff member in the hospital is involved in medical education at some level.
+Also, there are numerous opportunities for residents to participate in clinical research.
+We have a full array of research support staff available for statistics, and medical media specialists do a fantastic job helping prepare your presentations and publications.
 Staff physicians are more than willing to form mentoring relationships with you in areas of research.

 Will I be well prepared for boards?

-Our board review curricula was completely redesigned in order to achieve board exam excellence.
+We developed a formal board review curricula to achieve board exam excellence.

 We have a weekly board study class for all of our residents.
 We use the MedStudy